gokunik/Redrop/README.md

 ## Installation

 Installation guide will soon be updated.
-Currently the library is in alpha stage and is unreleased.
+I am currently working on creating the docs.

 ## Current State

-The base version of the library is ready but it still requires proper testing, fixing bugs, refactoring and documentation.
-I don't want to release a unstable version yet.
-Moving forward I'll be adding some more features and also try to setup proper testing.
+The base version of the library is ready.
+I have tested all the feature manually and do not plan to setup any automated tests in the future.
+Currently I am not aware about any known bugs but as I can not test manually for all teh use cases so there will be bugs.
+If you are using the library and need help, feel free to [open an issue](https://github.com/gokunik/Redrop/issues).

 ## How to Contribute

 If you have any suggestions or questions, please feel free to [open an issue](https://github.com/gokunik/Redrop/issues).
-For know you can create a issue or get in touch with me on [Github](https://github.com/gokunik) or through my socials if you want to contribute but moving forward I'll also add proper contribution guide in case anybody wants to contribute.
+For know you can create a issue or get in touch with me on [Github](https://github.com/gokunik) or through my socials if you want to contribute.

 ## Contact